scientific-python/learn.scientific-python.org/content/maintainers/interacting-with-new-contributors.md

 health of your community.

 ### Be welcoming
-Always behave polite, patient, and understanding.
+Always behave in a manner that is polite, patient, and understanding.
 Many contributors are acting on their own time so try to create an environment that is energizing, not draining.